LucasDelfino92/morrowindsharp/moddingmw.md

 Puts optional restrictions on jumping, including a cooldown and/or minimum fatigue.

 ## DIALOGUE

-For a dialogue mod to be included in this list, it must address a considerable problem with the game's existing dialogue.
-As it is, the most noticeable issues with Morrowind's dialogue (that aren't addressed by the **Internal logic** module) are minor annoyances or issues with its repetition.

 - [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake
 NPCs will not shout at you as often when you walk by.
 They will still greet you, though, you just have to be a bit closer.